adioshun/gitBook_DeepDrive/paper2016-pairwisemvcnn.md

 # Pairwise MVCNN

-We propose to bring Convolutional Neural Networks to generic multi-view recognition, by decomposing an image sequence into a set of image pairs, classifying each pair independently, and then learning an object classi- fier by weighting the contribution of each pair
+We propose to bring Convolutional Neural Networks to generic multi-view recognition, by
+- decomposing an image sequence into a set of image pairs,
+- classifying each pair independently, and
+- then learning an object classifier by weighting the contribution of each pair

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5MjM5MDAzNF19
+eyJoaXN0b3J5IjpbLTQxNDU3NTQzMl19
 -->